Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Implementing TaaS via MCP-Aided Agentic AI

 During system initialization, each device submits the address of its agent's MCP server to the central server agent and, in exchange, receives the address of the trust service MCP server.
-As a result, the central server agent is aware of all device agents’ MCP server addresses, while every device agent is configured with the address of the trust service MCP server.
+As a result, the central server agent is aware of all device agents' MCP server addresses, while every device agent is configured with the address of the trust service MCP server.
 This design enables MCP servers to be instantiated on demand rather than remaining continuously active.
-When a device joins the network, the types of tasks it supports are registered with the central server.
+When a device joins the network, the types of tasks it supports are registered with the central server, providing the basis for subsequent candidate discovery in need-driven trust evaluation.
 This registration does not establish a binding relationship between the device and the central server.